 Fiona immediately singles out curved walls when asked what was so wrong with the fascade of their home.
 They were rounded, brick walls with a scratched rendering finish, leaving rough vertical lines along the façade of the home.

 Add to this wooden cream windows, a tilted sloping veranda (complete of course with matching cream coloured tin), all framed by a rendered fence with cream lattice inserts and you have, well, authentic 80s at their very best or very worst (depending where you sit on the pop culture scale).

-But Fiona and Paul eventually found George from Dakis Design, who proved himself to be every much the 80s architectural whisperer.
+Eventually however, Fiona and Paul found George from Dakis Design, who proved himself to be every much the 80's architectural whisperer.

 The original roofline sloped down to one side (80s – all about the diagonals), but has since been squared up with bricks and render.

 George also brought to the couple a menu of materials they would never have otherwise considered.

 Paul managed the build himself, which was necessary given the vast number of distinct tradespeople required; for a ‘small’ project, this renovation certainly called on a significant cast to be realised.

 This was made a little easier given Fiona works at womo.com.au – a website featuring ‘word of mouth’ reviews about businesses and services Australia-wide.